SCALABLE HIGH-VOLUME COMPUTE MANAGEMENT SYSTEM

 Deadline 7 features built-in VMX (Virtual Machine Extension) capabilities, which allow artists, architects and engineers to harness resources in both public and private clouds.

-Leverage cloud computing on the Google Cloud and Amazon Web Service platforms.
-The VMX Cloud Wizard makes it easier than ever to get a cloud processing/render farm started in just minutes.
+Leverage Cloud computing on the Google Cloud and Amazon Web Service platforms.
+Utilize the VMX Cloud Wizard to help set up a Cloud processing/render farm.

 MULTI-REGION TILE RENDERING

 Jigsaw is available for 3ds Max, Maya, modo, and Rhino, and can be used to split up large frames into arbitrary sized tiles and distribute them over your render farm.
 When the tiles are finished rendering, they are automatically assemged into the final image using Draft.
 Specific tiles can be re-rendered and automatically composited on top of the original image.